ferazfhansurie/whatsappbot/ONBOARDING_README.md

-# Juta CRM Onboarding System
+# XYZ AICRM Onboarding System

-A comprehensive step-by-step onboarding guide designed to help new users understand and navigate the Juta CRM system effectively.
+A comprehensive step-by-step onboarding guide designed to help new users understand and navigate the XYZ AICRM system effectively.

 ## Features